Foso/Ktorfit/README.md

 Now we can use exampleApi to make the request.

 ## Setup
+(You can also look how it's done in the [examples](https://github.com/Foso/Ktorfit/tree/master/example))

 For Kotlin Native Targets (iOS,Linux) you need to enable the new memory model in gradle.properties

 ```kotlin